devops329/devops/instruction/jwtPizzaData/jwtPizzaData.md

 ### Login as admin

+This will log in as the default admin and capture the authentication token in a shell variable.

 ```sh
 response=$(curl -s -X PUT $host/api/auth -d '{"email":"a@jwt.com", "password":"admin"}' -H 'Content-Type: application/json')
 token=$(echo $response | jq -r '.token')